 In this article, I’ll summarise:

-- Some of the evidence-based learning techniques
+Some of the evidence-based learning techniques

-- The main reasons why students don’t use them
+The main reasons why students don’t use them

-- How teachers can help them do so, using freely available resources and simple classroom activities.
+How teachers can help them do so, using freely available resources and simple classroom activities.

-Evidence-Based Learning T
+Evidence-Based Learning Techniques.

 The main strategy that has received wide support from the academic literature is Retrieval Practice.
 This technique is basically answering questions and actively bringing information back to mind instead of passively reading notes over and over again.
 This active retrieval creates new and stronger connections between pieces of knowledge and generates a deeper understanding of the topic.
 A few ways to use retrieval practice are low stake quizzes, braindumps and flashcards.